 You're in a high-stakes profession and deserve support that serves you as you serve everyone else.

 I have first responders in my family.
-I know their lives would be different if they'd had access to clinicians who could help them move through difficult periods rather than they get stuck in them.
+I know their lives would be different if they'd had access to clinicians who could help them move through difficult periods rather than getting stuck in them.

 Don't suffer in silence.